 Program Duration: nine to fifteen months, sixteen units, 100% online.

 Cleveland State University, founded in 1964, provides a wide range of degrees and certifications.
-There are several new campuses around the state, including spreading their wings in more sunnier locations; such as San Diego and Phoenix.
-CSU is ranked at No. 18 in the U.S. among public universities and is the only Ohio University in the top tier of the Brookings list.
-CSU, known as the Vikings, have close to 100 traditions to get involved in.
+There are several new campuses around the state, including spreading their wings in sunnier locations; such as San Diego and Phoenix.
+CSU ranks No. 18 in the U.S. among public universities and is the only Ohio University in the top tier of the Brookings list.
+CSU students and alumni are Vikings and have close to 100 traditions.

 Program Duration: Eighteen to twenty-four months or three semesters.

-DeSales University provides both fulltime and part time options for continuing education courses.
-Full time students of the forensic nurse program may complete the MSN program in two years, while the part time program may take up to three calendar years.
-The University was founded in 1965 and provides several organizations to participate in and events to attend.
-Students are encouraged to check out campus links to find out the top activities going on, whether off campus and on.
+DeSales University provides both full-time and part-time options for continuing education courses.
+Full-time students of the forensic nurse program may complete the MSN program in two years, while the part-time program may take up to three calendar years.
+The University opened in 1965 and provides several organizations to participate in and events to attend.
+Students can check out campus links to find out the top activities going on, whether off-campus or on.